-However, it is not just motorcycles colliding with cars that kills and injures riders.
+However, it is not just motorcycles colliding with cars that kill and injure riders.
 Riders can also slam into each other, killing and hurting the other rider.
 Recently, in Daytona Beach, a man was killed while riding his motorcycle after he struck another bike.
 Three others were injured in the accident.

 If you are in a motorcycle accident, there are a few steps you can take to ensure you receive compensation for any injuries you incur.